wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 ## Deployment - Recommended (~20 mins)

-This is the most straightforward deployment option configuration that will create all `Mandatory` components and install in the `Kubernetes Cluster` the latest version of `W&B`.
+This is the most straightforward deployment option configuration that creates all `Mandatory` components and installs in the `Kubernetes Cluster` the latest version of `W&B`.

 1. Create the `main.tf`